Back to Inside Track Blog

 When is National Fitness Day?

-With the help of campaign partners Movember and Endurance Zone, this year's campaign will take a more holistic approach to health and wellbeing, focusing on three key areas: mental health, physical activity, and nutrition and recovery
+With the help of campaign partners Movember, Endurance Zone, and P81, this year's campaign will continue with the more holistic approach to health and wellbeing we saw in 2023, focusing on three key areas: mental health, physical activity, and nutrition and recovery.

 What is Fitness First doing to celebrate National Fitness Day?

-To celebrate National Fitness Day, we want to help our members get excited about working out and really bring up the heat during ‘Energy Week’.
-'Energy Week' runs across all of our Fitness First Gyms from Monday 18th September - Sunday 24th September.
+To celebrate National Fitness Day, we want to help our members get excited about working out and really bring up the heat.
+This NFD, we’re offering a three-month membership for half price.

 How can you participate in National Fitness Day?